nocompanyco/mitm_notes/Permissions_osx.md

   - see specific attempt to use sudo-promp with cap: https://github.com/jorangreef/sudo-prompt/issues/47
     conclusion: this will only work with processes.
 But could open process and release permissions once started, as is currently done in snifferjs
+  - suggestion here that polkit be used instead https://github.com/Microsoft/vscode/issues/50964